Clinical Fellowship Program

 Pima County Office of the Medical Examiner (PCOME) – Tucson, Arizona

-The Pima County Office of the Medical Examiner (PCOME) in Tucson, Arizona, offers a one-year ACGME-accredited fellowship in Forensic Pathology.
-The program is designed to prepare fellows for successful completion of board certification requirements and a career in forensic pathology.
+The Pima County Office of the Medical Examiner (PCOME) in Tucson, Arizona, offers a rigorous and immersive ACGME-accredited Forensic Pathology Fellowship designed to prepare trainees for board certification and a successful career in forensic pathology.
+Fellows train within a nationally recognized medicolegal system that provides exceptional case diversity, high autopsy volume, and expert mentorship.

 Training Environment